awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-cookbook.md

 ## Implement a Recipe to Install and Start IIS<a name="gettingstarted-windows-layer-recipe-iis"></a>

  IIS is a Windows *feature*, one of a set of optional system components that you can install on Windows Server\.
 You can have a recipe install IIS in either of the following ways:
-+ By using a [https://docs.chef.io/chef/resources.html#powershell-script](https://docs.chef.io/chef/resources.html#powershell-script) resource to run the [https://msdn.microsoft.com/en-us/library/ee662309.aspx](https://msdn.microsoft.com/en-us/library/ee662309.aspx) cmdlet\.
++ By using a [https://docs.chef.io/chef/resources.html#powershell-script](https://docs.chef.io/chef/resources.html#powershell-script) resource to run the [https://docs.microsoft.com/en-us/powershell/module/servermanager/install-windowsfeature?view=winserver2012-ps](https://docs.microsoft.com/en-us/powershell/module/servermanager/install-windowsfeature?view=winserver2012-ps) cmdlet\.
-+ By using the Chef [windows cookbook's](https://github.com/opscode-cookbooks/windows) `windows_feature` resource\.
++ By using the Chef [windows cookbook](https://github.com/opscode-cookbooks/windows) `windows_feature` resource\.

-  The `windows` cookbook contains a set of resources whose underlying providers use [Deployment Image Servicing and Management](https://technet.microsoft.com/en-us/library/dd744256%28v=ws.10%29.aspx) to perform a variety of tasks on Windows instances, including feature installation\.
+  The `windows` cookbook contains a set of resources whose providers use [Deployment Image Servicing and Management](https://technet.microsoft.com/en-us/library/dd744256%28v=ws.10%29.aspx) \(DISM\) to perform a variety of tasks on Windows instances, including feature installation\.

 **Note**
 `powershell_script` is among the most useful resources for Windows recipes\.
-You can use it to perform a wide variety of tasks on an instance by running the appropriate Windows PowerShell script\.
+You can use it to perform a variety of tasks on an instance by running a PowerShell script or cmdlet\.
 It's especially useful for tasks that aren't supported by a Chef resource\.

-This example uses a Windows PowerShell script to install and start IIS\.
+This example runs a PowerShell script to install and start Web Server \(IIS\)\.
 The `windows` cookbook is described later\.
 For an example of how to use `windows_feature` to install IIS, see [Installing a Windows Feature: IIS](cookbooks-101-opsworks-install-software-feature.md)\.

 Add a recipe named `install.rb` with the following contents to the cookbook's `recipes` directory\.

 ```
 powershell_script 'Install IIS' do
-  code 'Add-WindowsFeature Web-Server'
+  code 'Install-WindowsFeature Web-Server'
   not_if "(Get-WindowsFeature -Name Web-Server).Installed"
 end